Work as a Freelance Foreign Correspondent

 Fax/modem: Connects your laptop with the outside world; internal is ideal for filing stories, sending and receiving faxes, and email correspondence.

-Shortwave radio: The Sony ICF-SW7600G will pick up a signal just about anywhere; tuning into the BBC World Service is indispensable abroad to keep abreast of breaking news or kill time.
-Grundig’s
+Shortwave radio: Shortwave radios (Editor's note: Sony and Grundig recommended by author) will pick up a signal just about anywhere; tuning into the BBC World Service is indispensable abroad to keep abreast of breaking news or kill time.

 Recorder: Both digital and tape cassette recorders are fine for interviews, depends on preference.
 And be sure to bring along plenty of AA or AAA batteries.